cwkang1998/cwkang1998.github.io/content/backend/2022-07-24-pm2-gitlab-deploy.md

 ## Background

-Since I work with Javascript and Typescript quite a lot, `pm2` became the go to process manager for me.
-When working with it, I discovered that it provided a handy `pm2 deploy` command for use, which I then decide to leverage.
+When working with Javascript and Typescript, `pm2` became my go to process manager.
+I eventually discovered that it provided a handy `pm2 deploy` command for use, which I then decide to leverage to automate deployment of my server.

 The behavior I wanted was simple; On push to specific branch, gitlab should deploy the newest changes to the targeted machine and environment, e.g. If I push some changes to the `staging` branch, I expect the newest changes to be pushed to the target vm `staging` environment.

 This is how I came up with what I have here, a simple and straight forward method that does not require additional software to be installed in addition to what was already used.
 Note that this method does not employ the use of a self hosted `gitlab-runner`, and as such may have caveats to it that does not fit your use case, such as security and workload concerns.
-Please do your research before using in wide spread production.
+Please do your own research before using in wide spread production.

 ## `ecosystem.config.js` setup